manueldevillena/clean4Dimage/README.md

 pip install --upgrade pip
 pip install -r requirements.txt
 ```

+After which the module should be ready to run.

 # Run
 This tool can be run as a python module.
 The help function can be called as: